MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 ...
 ```

-The listing looks similar to what you would see when you enter the `dir` command in **Cmd.exe**, or
+The listing looks similar to what you would see when you enter the `dir` command in `cmd.exe`, or
 the `ls` command in a UNIX command shell.

-You can perform very complex listings by using parameters of the `Get-ChildItem` cmdlet.
-We will
+You can perform complex listings using parameters of the `Get-ChildItem` cmdlet.
+You can see the
-look at a few scenarios next.
-You can see the syntax the `Get-ChildItem` cmdlet by typing:
+syntax the `Get-ChildItem` cmdlet by typing:

 ```powershell
 Get-Command -Name Get-ChildItem -Syntax